Karinza38/GeoFun/source/continents/europe.rst

 --------------

 **Road signs**
-    - White bollards with black bit with two red rectangles on one side and a white rectangle on the other.
+    - White bollards with black bit with two red rectangles on one side and a white rectangle on the other (same as Slovakia).

 .. image:: images/czechia-bollard.png
-  :width: 200
+  :width: 800
   :alt: The bollard in Czechia.

 Denmark 🇩🇰